Man who pleaded guilty in precedent setting case for Quapaw tribe sentenced in federal court

 A man whose criminal case established that the Quapaw Nation’s reservation had never been disestablished was sentenced Monday in federal court.

-Jeremy Brandon Lawhorn, 39, was sentenced to a 30-month prison term after he pleaded guilty earlier to sexually abusing a minor in Indian Country.
+Jeremy Brandon Lawhorn, 39, was sentenced to a 2½-year prison term after he pleaded guilty earlier to sexually abusing a minor in Indian Country.

 U.S. District Judge Claire Eagan also sentenced Lawhorn to serve 10 years of post-custody supervision.